BrettLin01/delta/docs/rfc/220517-cesium-segment-storage.md

 own
 [benchmarks](https://cockroachdb.github.io/pebble/) show a maximum write throughput of (approximately) 170,000 samples per second, far below Arya Core's throughput of 6 million values per second.
-An elastic throughput in the range several hundreds of millions of values per second is reasonable for append only writes to an SSD.
+An elastic throughput in the range of several hundreds of millions of values per second is reasonable for append only writes to an SSD.